Pronounced: In-trah-MUSS-q-ler In-JEK-shun

 Complications associated with IM injections are:

-Depending on the medicine, there is usually some discomfort at the injection site.
+Depending on the medication, there is usually some discomfort at the injection site.
 Soreness in the muscle is also common.

 Tips for minimizing pain include:

 Follow your doctor's instructions care required for the injection site.

 Call your doctor if any of the following occur: